longluo/imlongluo/blog/wp-content/plugins/wp-optimize/readme.txt

+*   [NEW] Retain/Keep last X number of weeks data - this option keeps the last selected number of weeks data when cleaning up.

+*   [NEW] Remove all trackbacks and pingbacks (can significantly reduce db size)

+*   [NEW] Clear Trash Comments and Posts (This will also follow the "Keep X number of weeks data" option if it was selected)

+*   [NEW] Enable/Disable weekly schedules of optimization  (This will also follow the "Keep X number of weeks data" option if it was selected) Note: This is an EXPERIMENTAL feature.
+It may or may not work on all servers.

-*   Remove the WordPress post revisions
+*   [NEW] Remove the WordPress post revisions (This will also follow the "Keep X number of weeks data" option if it was selected)

-*   Remove the WordPress auto draft posts [NEW]
+*   [NEW] Remove the WordPress auto draft posts (This will also follow the "Keep X number of weeks data" option if it was selected)

-*   Remove all the comments in the spam queue
+*   [NEW] Remove all the comments in the spam queue (This will also follow the "Keep X number of weeks data" option if it was selected)

-*   Remove all the un-approved comments
+*   [NEW] Remove all the un-approved comments (This will also follow the "Keep X number of weeks data" option if it was selected)

-*   Apply mysql optimize commands on your database tables without phpMyAdmin.
+*   Apply MySql optimize commands on your database tables without phpMyAdmin.

 *   Display Database table statistics.
-Shows how much space can be optimzied and how much space has been cleared.
+Shows how much space can be optimized and how much space has been cleared.

 *   Visible only to the administrators.